SbalogunA/Assignment5/README.md

 Implement both integration tests and unit tests for the Amazon package, covering interactions between multiple components as well as isolated class-level behavior.
 Tests should use mocks where appropriate and ensure full branch and functional coverage.

 The repository demonstrates best practices in test automation, CI configuration, and code quality enforcement.
-All responses and reflections are documented directly within this README.md file rather than a separate PDF submission